-- Students who are willing to make a full-time commitment and personal commitment to the program similar to that of a first-year graduate student
+- Students who are willing to make a full-time, personal commitment to the program similar to that of a first-year graduate student.

-- Ten research assistantships are available on an annual basis, usually for a period of one year.
-A salary of $25,000 per year is provided.
-A second year of support may be available.
+- Ten research assistantships are available on an annual basis, usually for a period of one year (a second year of support may be available)

-- Full eligibility for the Mayo benefit package including low-cost, comprehensive medical coverage through Mayo Clinic
+- Full eligibility for Mayo Clinic's benefit package, including low-cost, comprehensive medical coverage

 - A dynamic mentored research experience in a supportive environment characterized by outstanding research resources, a cooperative approach to research and an atmosphere with the highest level of mutual respect among all students and staff

-- A curriculum including seminars, workshops, and courses
+- A curriculum that includes seminars, workshops and courses

-- Extensive mentoring on career choices and application to graduate school
+- Extensive mentoring on career choices and applying to graduate school

 - Careful matching between student and mentor research and career interests